UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 ## <a name="general-conventions"></a>General Conventions
 [Go to Top](#top)

-In the following sections we use some terms that need a clear definition.
+In the following we define some terms that will be used throughout this document.
-Parameters are properties of a data set and thus are stored in the header files.
+*Parameters* are properties of a data set (or the simulation that generated it) and thus are stored in the header files.
-Attributes are properties of particles and are stored in the data files.
+*Attributes* are properties of particles and are stored in the data files.
-A *time step* represents an interation step of a simulation.
+A *time step* represents a monotonically increasing iteration step of a simulation.
+It can be complemented by a real-time *time stamp* relative to the simulation start time.
 The term `float` corresponds to an IEEE-754 standard floating point value with a size of 32 bit.
-A `byte` is an unsigned integer with the size of 8 bit.
+A `byte` is an integer with the size of 8 bit.
-The NGPF headers are formatted in `JSON` with a `utf-8` encoding and a byte order mark (UTF-8 BOM).
+The NGPF headers use `JSON` notation with a `utf-8` encoding and a byte order mark (UTF-8 BOM).
-The NGPF headers will handle a `string` as a unicode (UTF-8 BOM) string.
+The NGPF headers will handle a `string` as a unicode (UTF-8) string.
 A string that represents a file path always uses forward slashes `/` to separate directories.
-Additionally, all paths are interpreted relatively to the directory of the global header.
+Additionally, all paths are interpreted relative to the directory where the global header is stored.
-Paths beginning with `../` or `/` are not allowed.
+Paths beginning with `/` are not allowed.
+Paths must not contain `../` at all.
-The `Version` of the NGPF file format consists of three integer values and a commit hash separated with a dot (`int.int.int.hash`).
+The `Version` of the NGPF file format consists of three integer values and a commit hash separated by a dot (`int.int.int.hash`).
 The first integer corresponds to the major format version (not necessarily compatible to previous versions).
 The second integer is incremented at feature releases (retaining compatibility), and the last integer is incremented at smaller changes and bug fixes.
 Integer `int` and float `float` values also support the scientific number format (e.g. `1e2` for `int` and `float` or `1.0e2(.0)` only for `float`).

 ## <a name="naming-conventions"></a>Naming Conventions
 [Go to Top](#top)
-The file format supports several pre-defined attribute names for quick data access:
+The file format supports several pre-defined *attribute* names for convenience:
 <table style="width:97%;">
 <colgroup>
 <col width="25%" />